For many fans, the Premier League is the biggest and best league in the world, capable of attracting some of the biggest stars.

 One season was all Stefan Savic had at Manchester City following his £6m move, meant to last four years.
 Although the price did not bring high expectations, many felt let down by the performances of Savic and Man City allowed him to leave for Fiorentina in 2012 — as part of the deal that brought Matija Nastasic to the Etihad.

 But following the year of struggles in Manchester, Savic grew to become one of the top centre-backs in Europe, albeit somewhat under-appreciated.
 Three years with Fiorentina were brought to an end when Savic joined Atletico Madrid and he has since become key to a Diego Simeone side which prides itself on its defending.
-Savic was even linked with a move back to Man City not too long ago.
+Savic was even linked with a move back to Man City not too long ago but remained and was helped Atletico win La Liga.

 9. Radamel Falcao